Dr Michael Ng 吳海傑

 Dr Michael Ng is a legal historian focusing on the legal history of China and Hong Kong in the 19th and 20th centuries.
-A particular research interest is exploring archival sources to identify the nuances of the interaction between the law and everyday life and to challenge conventional meta-narratives on the role of law in modern Chinese and Hong Kong history.
+He specializes in researching the history of legal transplantations in China, the history of law and colonialism in Hong Kong, and the history of the role of law in Chinese businesses.
 Dr. Ng authored Legal Transplantation in Early 20th Century China – Practicing Law in Republican Beijing (1910s-1930s) (Routledge), and co-edited Chinese Legal Reform and the Global Legal Order – Adoption and Adaptation (Cambridge) and Civil Unrest and Governance in Hong Kong – Law and Order from Historical and Cultural Perspectives (Routledge).
 His works have appeared in leading international refereed journals such as Law and History Review, China Quarterly, Law and Literature, International Journal of Asian Studies, Business History, and Journal of Comparative Law, among others.
 He has been appointed as visiting fellow of the University of Cambridge, visiting scholar of the University of Melbourne and the National University of Singapore, and visiting Associate Professor of National Taiwan University.

-Dr Ng welcomes discussion on supervision of MPhil or PhD study in legal history.
+Dr Ng welcomes discussion on supervision of graduate study in law and history, broadly defined.

 - Legal History of China and Hong Kong

 - Experiential Legal Education